mirisuzanne/miriamsuzanne/content/2016/08/17/trans.rst

 They don't.
 Most people I meet
 never question my gender.
-Learn to think like those people.
+Learn to see me like those people.

+You should also feel free to share this post, or point people to it, if you find it helpful.
+I posted it on the internet for anyone to read.
+I'm not the final word on anything trans, but I'm glad to be part of the conversation.

 What trans terms should I use, and where can I learn more?